nirav99/MachineLearning/README.txt

 The package problems contains the sample problems to test various models.

-1) Gold Price Prediction Problem: Given an input data of historical trend of gold price for 1 oz., predict the price for gold.
+1) Gold Price Prediction Problem: Given an input data of historical trend of gold price for 1 oz., predict the price for gold for a given month.

 2) House Price Prediction Problem: is a linear regression problems.
 The input data is a list of housing data (area of house in sq. feet, number of rooms).
 This problem predicts the price of a house from the training data.